-Riding in this vehicle without using the cab nets (or doors, if equipped) increases the risk of serious injury or death in the event of an accident or rollover.
-Always use the cab nets (or doors) while riding in this vehicle.
+Riding in this vehicle without using the doors increases the risk of serious injury or death in the event of an accident or rollover.
+Always use the doors while riding in this vehicle.

 Always keep hands and feet inside the vehicle at all times.